ipirva/vmw-scripts-arcade/NSX-T/ua-change-tshirt-size/README.md

 # NSX UA Manager - Change T-shirt Size

-We want to automate the :change of the t-shirt size of an existing NSX-T Manager UA cluster.
+We want to automate the change of the t-shirt size (deployment size) of an existing NSX-T Manager UA cluster.
-The end result will be a new NSX-T Manager cluster with its VMs appliances with the new size.
+The end result will be a new NSX-T Manager cluster with its VMs appliances with the new deployment size.
-This example can be used as well to increase the size of an existing NSX Manager cluster or to upgrade the version of the existing NSX Manager VMs by replacing the existing NSX Manager VM with newer ones.
+This example can be used as well to add new VMs to an existing NSX Manager cluster or to replace specific existing VMs with new ones, while keeping the NSX version and NSX Manager VM deployment size.

 [NSX Manager VM Resource Requirements](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-AECA2EE0-90FC-48C4-8EDB-66517ACFE415.html)

-The supported target NSX-T cluster can have 1, 2 or 3 VMs appliances.
+The supported target NSX-T cluster should have 3 VMs appliances for production deployments.
 The target NSX-T Manager VM appliances will be deployed on the specified vCenter and ESXi hosts.

 ## Prerequisites